k-tamura/openam1200-japanese-properties/README.md

 ------
 If you do not want to build, you can deploy all files.

-1. Click the "Download ZIP" button and download openam1200-japanese-properties-master.zip.
+1. Click the "Download ZIP" button to download openam1200-japanese-properties-master.zip.
-2. Run commands as follows:
+2. Execute the commands:
 ```bash
 export AM_DIR=/usr/share/tomcat6/webapps/openam
 mkdir $AM_DIR/XUI/locales/ja/